 To find out more about the different types of insulin you may be prescribed, take a look at Diabetes UK.

 The amount of treatment available for Type 2 diabetes is very vast.
 In most cases, a combination will be required to get your diabetes under control.
 It is also important to also note that in some cases it may be possible for your condition to go into remission, although this does depend on many things such as the severity of your Type 2 diabetes.

 The first line of treatment will usually be lifestyles changes, this can then be combined with medication and occasionally injectable insulin.
 However, when you have Type 2 diabetes, you will be under the care of a diabetic team who you will work closely with to get your diabetes under control and find the best treatment fit for you.

 The personal alarm is ideal for those who suffer from medical conditions like diabetes.
 Firstly, if you have a long-term medical condition, you won’t have to pay any VAT when you choose to purchase an alarm.
 You will quality for VAT Exemption.

 Secondly, the personal alarm makes it quick and easy to call for help if you take a turn for the worse, or suffer a fall.
-You simply press the help button on your wrist, or neck, and our 24-hour Care Team will respond within seconds.
+You simply press the help button on your wrist, or neck, and our 24-hour Response Team will respond within seconds.
 They will assess your situation, reassure you, and call for help.
 They’ll ring your emergency contacts and ask them to attend, as well as the emergency services if you require medical attention.